-Use the Learning Systems Design & Development Advising Aid to guide your program planning throughout your program.
+Use the Learning Systems Design & Development Advising Aid for Current Students or Learning Systems Design & Development Advising Aid for Students Admitted SP17 and later to guide your program planning throughout your program.
 This aid provides information on the steps you go through in your program: Getting Started, Planning Your Program of Study, and Portfolio Preparation.

 Develop your program using the M-1 (LSDD) Program of Study Form.
 This form establishes the courses required for you to earn your degree.
 It has to be approved by your advisor.

 - Make sure you have at least 15 hours at the 8000- or 9000-level and all required courses, as well as any other requirements.

 - The M-1 Form should be filed with the Student Coordinator by the end of your second semester in the program.